esphome/esphome-docs/components/sensor/a01nyub.rst

     sensor:
       - platform: "a01nyub"
-        name: "Rainwater Tank"
+        name: "Distance"
-        # Tweak the filters for your application
-        filters:
-          - sliding_window_moving_average:
-              window_size: 12
-              send_every: 12
-          - or:
-            - throttle: "20min"
-            - delta: 0.02

 Configuration variables:
 ------------------------

 - **name** (**Required**, string): The name of the sensor.
-- All other options from :ref:`Sensor <config-sensor>`.

-Advanced options:

 - **uart_id** (*Optional*, :ref:`config-id`): The ID of the :ref:`UART bus <uart>` you wish to use for this sensor.
   Use this if you want to use multiple UART buses at once.
+- All other options from :ref:`Sensor <config-sensor>`.

 See Also
 --------

 - :ref:`sensor-filters`
 - :ref:`uart`
-- :doc:`template`
 - :apiref:`a01nyub/a01nyub.h`
 - :ghedit:`Edit`